Anti-austerity movement in Greece: Before 5 May 2010

-On May Day, there were protest marches in Athens and Thessaloniki, by many unions, left-wing, anarchist and communist party supporters.
+On May Day, there were protest marches in Athens and Thessaloniki, by a number of unions, left-wing, anarchist and communist party supporters.
 Violent clashes broke out when riot police were sent out to contain the protesters.

 On 4 May, members of the Communist Party of Greece broke into the Acropolis of Athens and hung banners: "People of Europe Rise Up".

 5 May 2010 strike and demonstrations

 In response to the proposed spending cuts and tax increases, a nationwide strike was called for 5 May.
 Starting at midnight, aeroplane, train, and ferry traffic in and out of the country ceased.
-Schools, some hospitals, and many private businesses were closed.
+Schools, some hospitals, and multiple private businesses were closed.
 The demonstrations are seen by some as the most widespread since the end of the Greek military junta of 1967–1974.

 An estimated 100,000 people marched through Athens, with some estimates stretching to 500,000.
 As protests gained momentum, a large group tried to storm the parliament building in Syntagma Square in Athens, where they scuffled with police, causing some of the Presidential Guard to flee from the Tomb of the Unknown Soldier.
 The protesters accused members of parliament of being "thieves".
 Riot police were able to push the crowds back with tear gas, flash bombs and smoke bombs.
 Nearby buildings, including a finance ministry building, were set on fire.
 Prime Minister George Papandreou responded "Nobody has the right to violence and particularly violence that leads to murder.
 Violence breeds violence."

-People paying their respects to the memory of the people who died on 5 May, 2010 at the Marfin bank firebombing.
+People paying their respects to the memory of the people who died on 5 May 2010 at the Marfin bank firebombing.